 - Earn a minimum total of 124 credit hours.

-- Satisfy all Drury Core curriculum requirements.
+- Satisfy all Your Drury Fusion curriculum requirements.

 - Complete an approved international architecture program experience with a minimum duration of 5 weeks.